catalyzeio/policies/source/sections/19-employees_policy.md

 4. Bind does not allow mobile devices to connect to any of its production networks.
 5. All workforce members are educated about the approved set of tools to be installed on workstations.
 6. All new workforce members are given HIPAA training within 60 days of beginning employment.
 Training includes HIPAA reporting requirements, including the ability to anonymously report security incidents, and the levels of compliance and obligations for Bind and its Customers and Partners.
-   * Current Datica training is hosted at [training.yourbind.com](https://training.yourbind.com/).
+   * Current Bind training is hosted at [training.yourbind.com](https://training.yourbind.com/).
 TODO: Figure out training
 7. All remote (teleworking) workforce members are trained on the risks, the controls implemented, their responsibilities, and sanctions associated with violation of policies.
 Additionally, remote security is maintained through the use of VPN tunnels for all access to production systems with access to ePHI data.
 8. All Bind-purchased and -owned computers are to display this message at login and when the computer is unlocked: *This computer is owned by Bind Benefits Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (link to Bind policies) and have completed this training (link to Bind training).
 Please contact us if you have problems with this - email@yourbind.com*.
 TODO: Do we plan on doing this?
 9. Employees may only use Bind-purchased and -owned workstations for accessing production systems with access to ePHI data.